cs-uob/COMS10012/exercises/databases/src/databases/1/setup.md

 https://cs-uob.github.io/COMS10012/resources/databases/sampledata.tar
 ```

-If you are using a local copy of this repository, you can find the files under `/resources/databases`.
+If you are using a local copy of this repository, you can also find the files under `/resources/databases`.

 The `tar` file is a _tape archive_: a file that contains further files and folders, as if it were a folder itself.
 Extract it by going to `/vagrant` in Alpine and run